 - Welcomes, includes, and demonstrates respect for individuals from all groups, including the various characteristics of persons in our community.

-For rating definitions and behavioral examples of the Diversity & Respect behavioral competency in the Non-Faculty Performance Evaluation, please refer to the PATHways Performance Evaluation Rating Definitions.
+For rating definitions and behavioral examples of the Diversity & Respect behavioral competency in the Non-Faculty Performance Evaluation, please refer to the Performance Evaluation - Competencies and Ratings Overview.

 - Training & development

 The following are recommended trainings and activities designed to enhance competency-related knowledge, skills and/or abilities.

 - Developing Cultural Competence in the Workplace

 - Fostering Respect in a Diverse Workplace